 There are many stories about how the Catholic church enriched Salt Lake City’s Latino/a population.
 For example, Edward Mayer, a retired professor of Spanish, recalls that his mother, Bertha Mayer, was so grateful for the Spanish-speaking services and programs offered by the parish.
 Every Saturday night she and her children would polish their white patent leather shoes in preparation for the Sunday mass.
 Even though Mayer owned an automobile, she proudly walked her family to church services each Sunday, passing Pioneer Park on her way to and from mass.

-The LDS and Catholic churches continue to serve their Latino/as congregants into the twenty-first century.
-Latino/as who attended the LDS Church branch experienced, as one historian noted, “more economic, social and psychic benefits” including employment and tuition assistance, networking, and character references.
+The LDS and Catholic churches continue to serve their Latinos/as congregants into the twenty-first century.
+Latinos/as who attended the LDS Church branch experienced, as one historian noted, “more economic, social and psychic benefits” including employment and tuition assistance, networking, and character references.
 The latter when local police officers discriminated against them.
-The west side’s Latino/as population also found other ways to build community including the organization of the LDS Church Rama branch’s basketball team.
+The west side’s Latinos/as population also found other ways to build community including the organization of the LDS Church Rama branch’s basketball team.
 Interestingly, the team frequently had more Roman Catholic players than Mormon players.

-We hope you join us for our next installment of Salt Lake West Side Stories, where we will continue to explore the history of Latino/as and the west side.
+We hope you join us for our next installment of Salt Lake West Side Stories, where we will continue to explore the history of Latinos/as and the west side.

-Would you like to read the next post?
-Latino/as and the West Side: Part Two
+Would you like to read the next post (Post 29)?
+Latinos/as and the West Side: Part Two

 Jeffery Marcos Garcilaza, “Traqueros: Mexican Railroad Workers in the United States, 1870-1930,” in Al Filo: Mexican American Studies Series, Roberto R. Calderon, Ed., (Denton: University of North Texas Press, 2012).